Osamah-Anmar-Sami/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment analysis is the process of analyzing digital text to determine the emotional tone of the message.
-Today, companies have large volumes of text data like emails, customer support chat transcripts, social media comments, and reviews.
+This repository contains a Sentiment Analysis project that classifies the sentiment of text data as positive, negative, or neutral.
+The goal of this project is to build a model that can accurately determine the sentiment expressed in a given piece of text, which can be applied to various applications such as social media monitoring, customer feedback analysis, and more.

 # DataSet
 Arabic DataSet: https://www.kaggle.com/datasets/abedkhooli/arabic-ulmfit-model